MadAngular/ArtGallery/README.md

 - Visual Studio Code - IDE

 You will need have installed before starting the project:
-- NodeJS
+- NodeJS (14.17.3 is used in this project)
-- Angular CLI (8.2.23 preferably)
+- Angular CLI (8.2.23 is used in this project)

 # Running the project
 1. Clone this repo or save it as a zip